- Why do I have to repeat myself? I told you 10 times already.

 Paying attention to the thread of conversation can become even more problematic for a child with ADHD in groups or when in a noisy situation.
 The ability to retain focus on a single speaker and to transition between speakers is challenging.
 This has social implications, leading some children with ADHD to find it easier to get along one-on-one rather than in a group.
 Distracting classrooms, when multiple activities occur simultaneously, may make it particularly difficult for a child with ADHD to engage.

 ADHD also often makes it hard for a child to manage large clumps of conversation all at once.
-While another eight year old may be able to handle hearing as many as twelve words at a clip with good understanding, with ADHD seven or eight might be the maximum.
+While another 8-year-old may be able to handle hearing as many as 12 words at a clip with good understanding, with ADHD, 7 or 8 might be the maximum.
 Anything larger, and information begins to be dropped.

 Pragmatics & ADHD